swapnilgangrade01/plugins_zuul/src/main/resources/Documentation/about.md

-The @PLUGIN@ plugin tracks down referenced Gerrit changes from the commit message and displays it on the change screen.
+The @PLUGIN@ plugin shows Zuul cross project dependencies on the Gerrit UI.